-Ten directors are to be elected to serve until the next succeeding Annual Meeting of Stockholders and thereafter until their respective successors are duly elected and qualified.
+At the 2017 Annual Meeting, ten directors are to be elected to serve until the next succeeding Annual Meeting of Stockholders and thereafter until their respective successors are duly elected and qualified.
 Owners of Common Stock are entitled to elect four directors, and owners of Class A Common Stock are entitled to elect the six remaining directors.
+Included as one of the Class A Directors is Dr. Ilham Kadri, who was appointed to our Board on December 12, 2016, replacing Mathias Sandoval, who resigned on April 28, 2016.